-"I asked him then for anything that had the bloud upon it; so he presently sent for his garter, wherewith his hand was first bound ; and as I called for a bason of water, as if I would wash my hands, I took a handful of powder of vitriol which I had in my study, and presently dissolved it.
-As soon as the bloudy garter was brought me.
-I put it within the bason, observing, in the interim, what Mr. Howel did, who stood talking with a gentleman in the corner of my chamber, not regarding at all what I was doing ; but he started suddenly, as if he had found some strange alteration in himself.
+" "I asked him then for any thing that had the blood upon it; so he presently sent for his garter, wherewith his hand was first bound; and as I called for a bason of water, as if I would wash my hands, I took a handfull of powder of vitriol, which I had in my study, and presently dissolved it.
+As soon as the bloudy garter was brought me, I put it within the bason, observing, in the interim, what Mr Howel did, who stood talking with a gentleman in a corner of my chamber, not regarding at all what I was doing; but he started suddenly, as if he had found some strange alteration in himself.
 I asked him what he ailed?
-'I know not what ails me ; but I finde that I feel no more pain.
-Methinks that a pleasing kinde of freshnesse, as it were a wet cold napkin, did spread over my hand, which hath taken away the inflammation that tormented me before,' I replied, 'Since then that you feel already so good effect of my medicament, I advise you to cast away all your playsters; only keep the wound clean, and in a moderate temper betwixt heat and cold.'
+"I know not what ailes me; but I finde that I feel no more pain.
+Methinks that a pleasing kinde of freshnesse, as it were a wet cold napkin, did spread over my hand, which hath taken away the inflammation that tormented me before."
+I replyed, "Since then that you feel already so good effect of my medicament, I advise you to cast away all your playsters; only keep the wound clean, and in a moderate temper betwixt heat and cold."
 This was presently reported to the Duke of Buckingham, and a little after to the king, who were both very curious to know the circumstance of the businesse, which was, that after dinner I took the garter out of the water, and put it to dry before a great fire.
-It was scarce dry, but Mr. Howel's servant came running, that his master
+It was scarce dry, but Mr Howel's servant came running, that his master felt as much burning as ever he had done, if not more; for the heat was such as if his hand were twixt coles of fire.
+I answered, although that had happened at present, yet he should find ease in a short time; for I knew the reason of this new accident, and would provide accordingly; for his master should be free from that inflammation, it may be before he could possibly return to him: but in case he found no ease, I wished him to come presently back again; if not, he might forbear coming.
+Thereupon he went; and at the instant I did put again the garter into the water, thereupon he found his master without any pain at all.
+To be brief, there was no sense of pain afterward; but within five or six dayes the woundes were cicatrized, and entirely healed." p.
+6.

-The king (James VI.) obtained from Sir Kenelm the discovery of his secret, which he pretended had been taught him by a Carmelite friar, who had learned it in Armenia, or Persia.
+The king (James VI.) obtained from Sir Kenelm the discovery of his secret, which he pretended had been taught him by a Carmelite friar, who had learnt it in Armenia or Persia.
 Let not the age of animal magnetism and metallic tractors smile at the sympathetic powder of Sir Kenelm Digby.
-Reginald Scot mentions the same mode of cure in these terms ; " And that which is more strange.... they can remedie anie stranger with that verie sword wherewith they are wounded.
-Yea, and that which is beyond all admiration, if they stroke the sword upward with their fingers, the partie shall feele no pain ; whereas, if they draw their fingers downwards, thereupon the partie wounded shall feele intolerable pain."
+Reginald Scot mentions the same mode of cure in these terms : "And that which is more strange ... they can remedie anie stranger with that verie sword wherewith they are wounded.
+Yea, and that which is beyond all admiration, if they stroke the sword upwards with their fingers, the partie shall feele no pain; whereas, if they draw their fingers downwards, thereupon the partie wounded shall feele intolerable pain."
 I presume that the success ascribed to the sympathetic mode of treatment might arise from the pains bestowed in washing the wound, and excluding the air, thus bringing on a cure by the first intention.
-It is introduced by Dryden in the

-Enchanted Island, a (very unnecessary) alteration of the Tempest :
+It is introduced by Dryden in the Enchanted Island, a (very unnecessary) alteration of the Tempest.